mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features.md

 }
 ```

-:warning: This rule reads the [engines] field of `package.json` to detect Node.js version.
+:warning: This rule uses the [engines] field of `package.json` to detect Node.js version.
+Alternatively, the `infer` option can be used to detect the Node.js version from the process.

 I recommend a use of the [engines] field since it's the official way to indicate what Node.js versions your module is supporting.
 For example of `package.json`: